Cloudhuset/Zendesk-Guide-Pusher/README.md

 # Zendesk Guide Pusher

 ## What is this?
-A tool to help you download and upload zendesk help center, allow you to be able to version control your theme.
-Note that this is only for `html`, `css` and `js`.
-For the `assets` and `Appearance` need to be done in the Zendesk theme editor.
+A node module to help you push and download your Zendesk help center theme, in terms allowing you to version control your theme.
+Note that this is only for `html`, `css` and `js`. `Assets` and `Appearance` need to be handled in the Zendesk theme editor.
 At the time of writing, the theme editor is in `Guide` > `Guide Admin` > `Customize design (Eye icon)`